 I was pleased to receive news that SIX of my marketing design projects for the Alachua County Library District won national PR XChange Awards at the 2015 American Library Association annual conference held in San Francisco, June 25-30.
 Announcement of these awards brought my receipt of national PR XChange awards from the ALA to a total of nine awards in three years.
 From what I gather, it is also the very first time any library has ever received six—the most ever—PR XChange awards in a single year.

 The annual PR XChange Awards recognizes the very best public relations materials produced by libraries in the past year.
 Entries are evaluated based on content, originality, and design by a team of experts in public relations, graphic design, communications, and marketing who select winner(s) in each category.
 The PR XChange Awards are sponsored by the Library Leadership Administration and Management Association's Public Relations and Marketing Section of the American Library Association and are overseen by the PR XChange Committee.
 More information about the PR XChange can be read here: http://www.ala.org/llama/awards/prxchange_bestofshow .

-In May, a panel of 7 judges oversaw selection of print entries and 5 other judges oversaw selection of digital media entries in May.
+In May, a panel of 7 judges oversaw selection of print entries and 5 other judges oversaw selection of digital media entries.
 In all, 374 entries were submitted from libraries across the country, of which 120 were digital media projects.